Facility & Rental Information

 - The Society must possess all of the renter's paperwork (contract, insurance, and deposit) before any persons involved in the event may enter the building.
 The Society reserves the right to refuse entry to any renter who has not completed the appropriate paperwork.

-- The Artistic and Managing Director has the right to object to any song, speech, dialogue, business or costume which in his/her opinion may be considered indecorous or improper and such song, speech, dialogue, business or costume shall be forthwith changed or omitted as the Artistic and Managing Director may direct.
+- The Executive Director has the right to object to any song, speech, dialogue, business or costume which in his/her opinion may be considered indecorous or improper and such song, speech, dialogue, business or costume shall be forthwith changed or omitted as the Artistic and Managing Director may direct.

 - Any Events with any unusual degree of risk (such as pyrotechnical effects, or stunts) must be fully described at the time of booking, and must be approved by the Artistic and Managing Director.